Alumni News

 See the latest news and updates from our Alumni.

-Westcott House offers a range of short courses in Christian Spirituality.
-These courses are taught as part of our MA in Christian Spirituality East and West but are open to anyone.
-Taught online by world-renowned experts in the field, these short courses bring the world of Christian Spirituality directly to you.
+Westcott House offers a range of short courses in Christian Spirituality and Theology.
+These courses are taught as part of our ARU MA degree programmes but are open to anyone.
+Taught online by world-renowned experts in the field, these short courses bring the world of Christian Spirituality and Theology directly to you.
 You will have access to our online learning platform where you will find pre-reading, class and lecture information.

-These courses are suitable for anyone looking to broaden or deepen their interests in Christian Spirituality.
+These courses are suitable for anyone looking to broaden or deepen their interests in Christian Spirituality and Theology.

 If you are interested in taking a course for credit (i.e. completing assignments for the course) either as a standalone or as a pre-cursor to further study on the MA please contact our postgraduate tutor Dr Jenny Leith for further information: j.leith@westcott.cam.ac.uk This mode of study does incur an additional fee.